cristina86cristina/rnaseq-helpful-pipelines/README.md

 - extract tpm
 - write a file/sample with tpm info
 - write a file/sample with a few other metrics
+Inside the folder with kallisto results, from the terminal: R CMD BATCH processing_rnaseq.r

-Second script is for the QC - this is more interactive, people can change as needed (and use samples needed for the analysis)
+Second script is for the QC - this is more interactive(R notebook), people can change as needed (and use samples needed for the analysis)
 - transform tpm <= 0.001
 - log2 tpm
 - density plot